rohandubey/Pulse-rate-monitoring-system/README.md

                      --move True # If camera/user are not stable False # if camera/user are stable
 ```
 - Wait for 5 secs for software to isolate Pulse.
-The waiting screen looks like this:
+The waiting screen looks like this:<br>
 <img src="source/try.png" width="400"> <br>
-- The isolated Pulse value is shown in the screen and gets updated every 2 secs.
+- The isolated Pulse value is shown in the screen and gets updated every 2 secs.<br>
 <img src="source/value.png" width="400"> <br>
 ## Installation
 Face detection mode to be downloaded and kept in same repository, file to be downloaded : ["shape_predictor_68_face_landmarks.dat"](https://github.com/italojs/facial-landmarks-recognition/blob/master/shape_predictor_68_face_landmarks.dat)